SigNoz/signoz/README.md

 We wanted to make a self-hosted & open source version of tools like DataDog, NewRelic for companies that have privacy and security concerns about having customer data going to third party services.

-With modern cloud native technologies like Kubernetes, hosting within your cloud is now much easier.
-And you won't need to send petabytes of your observability data to your SaaS vendors.

 Being open source also gives you complete control of your configuration, sampling, uptimes.
 You can also build modules over SigNoz to extend business specific capabilities

 ### 👊🏻 Languages supported: